Certificate in College Teaching and Learning

 The minimum admission standards for candidates for the College Teaching and Learning Certificate program are one or more of the following:

-- A master’s degree from an accredited college or university in this country, or its equivalent in a foreign institution, Or
+- A master’s degree from a regionally accredited college or university in this country, or its equivalent in a foreign institution, Or

 - Be currently enrolled in a master’s program, Or